TSofi/Emotions-and-stress-detector/README.md

 Integrated with the main detection script for real-time emotion recognition.
 Note: Some emotions, such as "Disgust", are less accurately recognized due to dataset limitations.
-Model and original code available on https://github.com/TSofi In this project, the model is used in a simplified and integrated form.
+Model and original code available on https://github.com/TSofi In this project, the model is used in a integrated form.

 Fatigue Detection via Facial Landmarks: